RickardOtv/My-First-API/README.md

 # My-First-API
-Its my first API that I created
+Its my first API that I created, nothing special :)